Armilar-Defense/.github/profile/README.md

 ---

 ## 🇪🇺 EU AI Act Compliance Framework
-Ionosphere is designed from the ground up to satisfy the 2026 enforcement milestones for High-Risk AI systems:
+Paravaha is designed from the ground up to satisfy the 2026 enforcement milestones for High-Risk AI systems:

 | Feature | Act Reference | Implementation |
 | :--- | :--- | :--- |